Job Posting vs. Job Description

 Length |

-Shorter than a Position Description, longer than a Job Posting |
+Shorter than a position description but longer than a job posting. |

 Example of Questions Answered |

 What is it like to work at the company?
-What kind of things will I do in this role?
-Are my skills a good fit for this role? |
+What will I do in this role?
+Are my skills a good fit? |

-What are the main duties I will spend time on in the role?
-What qualifications must I have to succeed in this role?
-What are the minimum qualifications I need for this role?
+What are the main duties?
+Which qualifications must I have?
 What is the scope of my role? |

-What specific tasks will I be doing in this role?
-What does success look like in this role?
-What are the working conditions required for task completion?
-Who will I interact with and report to? |
+What specific tasks will I be doing?
+How does success look?
+Who do I interact with and report to? |